|

 in the new Mutantes driven by progressive rock.

-in this solo album it is explicit.
-Its musical texture
+humour is submerse, in this solo album it is explicit.

 1) Biographic, following the path of ‘Vamos tratar